 But somehow, nothing brings the transition to adulthood to life like a personal story.
 Some parents we know have shared their own experiences in the hopes of helping you with yours.

 Sam is an adult with autism.
-Sometimes, when I think about why Sam wants to stay in our small hometown, I know it’s about the reliable relationships he has in the community that allow him to have more of his own independence.
+Sometimes, when I think about why Sam wants to stay in our small hometown, I know it’s about the reliable relationships he has in the community that allow him to have more of his independence.
 Like, I know everyone at Dave’s Auto Shop, where he gets his car fixed, so I don’t feel like I have to backtrack to make sure nobody’s taking advantage of Sam as he takes care of his car.
 The restaurateurs in town know him and his food preferences, so he can go in and eat without me.
-He schedules his own checkups at the dentist and the doctor.
+He schedules his checkups at the dentist and the doctor.
 The people at the credit union know him, too.
 Even for adults, it takes a village.
 And this village supports him so that we both have more independence.

 Brandon’s job training team has been one of the best parts of his transition.
-He stayed in school for an extra 4 years to work on employment skills.
+He stayed in school for an extra four years to work on his employment skills.
 His school program has helped him find jobs, and he’s worked in more than 12 environments, including choosing records for the KOOP Beatles show.
 At first, he really didn’t know how to work.
-But when he’s run into job frustrations, his teachers and the people in his network talk through them with him, and helped him figure out his strengths and challenges.
+But when he’s run into job frustrations, his teachers and the people in his network talk through them with him and help him figure out his strengths and challenges.
 We worked with his current employer – The University of Texas – and they found him the perfect job to match his skills and build his social contacts: sorting and delivering mail.
 He’s worked there for a year-and-a-half now.

 Probably the hardest thing for Jake after high school was his social life.
 Learning to make a meal or figure out a college class was a lot easier than that.
-In school, he had a community of friends who he knew for a long time and saw every day.
+In school, he had a community of friends he had known for a long time and saw every day.
 But that ended with high school.
 And if it’s hard to express your thoughts and ideas, it can be hard to connect with people as an adult.
 Even if a parent manufactures social contact, it’s still manufactured.
 It was easy for Jake to get really isolated.
 And when you have autism, any routine is hard to change, even a routine of isolation.
 But this year, he joined a social group for adults.
-And he’s followed his interests to join his church choir and a bowling league too.
+And he’s followed his interests to join his church choir and a bowling league.

 When Will was 20, he moved from our home to the home of his high school special education teacher.
 We knew she knew his needs, and now that she wasn’t his teacher, it was a good step towards independent living.
 She was paid out of CLASS funds and through Will’s SSI and food stamps card.
-That step really enabled Will to grow into an adult with new expectations, new experiences, new relationships, and new social opportunities.
+That step really enabled Will to grow into an adult with new expectations, new experiences, new relationships and new social opportunities.
 He matured into a person who prefers adult activities and peer company.
 A person with unique needs and desires, someone ready to be as independent as possible.
 And it helped me get out of his way and let him be more of an adult.